transportkollektiv/cykel/README.md

 Generally, the cykel python/django code follows [PEP8](https://www.python.org/dev/peps/pep-0008/).
 We're using `flake8`, `isort`, `black` and `docformatter` as style checkers, so those can help you if you're not sure how to format something.

+You can run them all at once using `make style`.

 ### Tests

 To get stated with tests, you need to install the development dependencies: `pip install -r requirements-dev.txt`

 If you want to run them on your machine, use `pytest`.
 Tests are also automatically run for pull requests.

+`make` will also run all tests.